Top Reasons Why Public School Teachers Should Get a Well-Deserved Salary Increase

 4. Paying for educational stuff with personal funds.

 The government can continue to be blind about this, but it is a disturbing reality that the public school teachers must face every day of their teaching lives.
-The irresponsibility of our own government takes toll as the teachers themselves bridge the gaps of budget constraints to provide school materials for the kids, even the cost of the tuition fee themselves.
-Furthermore, just to promote the importance of going to school, they provide slippers for the barefooted students.
+The irresponsibility of our government takes a toll as the teachers themselves bridge the gaps of budget constraints to provide school materials for the kids, even the cost of the tuition fee themselves.
+Furthermore, to promote the importance of going to school, they offer slippers to barefooted students.

 5. More Money, More Passion.